My hang-gliding love-affair

 The word “risk” had never been something I had considered.
 No, that word really didn’t feature in my thinking until we were in Chattanooga, for a late vacation, in 1980.
 And then, for reasons I’ll explain later, it assumed a much greater significance.

-Well, it didn’t go well.
+Well, it didn’t go too well.
 I took off from a dune of about 400 feet and almost immediately flew too slowly and stalled a wing.
 The effect was that the glider dropped like a stone, veered off to the right, and careened towards the ground.

 So much for flight testing.